Microsoft launches Project Cortex, improves Search and MyAnalytics

 Microsoft Search

 You’ll recall that Microsoft Search, which launched in September of last year, taps AI to sift through Office apps, SharePoint, OneDrive, and third-party offerings for files, text snippets, and the like.
-As of today, Search in Microsoft 365 and Bing supports people-filtering with attributes, allowing users to query a name, title, or other info for a given person (including building locations and more) without knowing their entire name or that name’s correct spelling.
+As of today, Search in Microsoft 365 and Bing supports people-filtering with attributes, allowing users to query a name, title, or other info for a given person (including building locations and more) without knowing their entire name or the correct spelling of that name.

-Search now recognizes queries for AI and editorially-generated acronyms informed by emails, SharePoint and OneDrive content, and publicly shared documents.
-And it supports floorplan search, enabling users to pinpoint office locations across building maps.
+Search now recognizes queries for AI and editorially generated acronyms informed by emails, SharePoint, and OneDrive content, as well as publicly shared documents.
+And it supports floor plan search, enabling users to pinpoint office locations across building maps.

-In private preview starting this week, Search can identify colleagues in an organization with implicit, attributed, or certified skills, expertise, and experience thanks to algorithms that ingest signals like relationships.
+In private preview starting this week, Search can identify colleagues in an organization with implicit, attributed, or certified skills, expertise, and experience, thanks to algorithms that ingest relationships and other signals.
 And in Microsoft 365 and Bing, Search boasts enhanced language capabilities that allow it to better understand the semantic meaning of requests for documents.

 A new API — Microsoft Graph API for Microsoft Search — allows partners to build and monetize search-driven applications built on Search.
-As for content connectors, they extend Search to cover systems including file shares, customer relationship management products from ServiceNow and Salesforce and media wikis.
+As for content connectors, they extend Search to cover systems that include file shares, customer relationship management products from ServiceNow and Salesforce, and media wikis.

-Last but not least is Bing Enterprise Homepage & Industry New, a new enterprise-focused Bing Homepage experience with company branding.
+Last, but not least, is Bing Enterprise Homepage and Industry New, a new enterprise-focused Bing Homepage experience with company branding.
 It highlights quick links to top queries and company updates, as well as industry news results specific to a given company and industry.

 MyAnalytics and Workplace Analytics